Zilvaro/digitalz-campaign/README.md

 ## 2.7 Continue cycle
 [Go to the top](#another-report)

-Finally, the user is asked to enter Y if he wants to run a new report (differnt report or the same, just with another period).
+Finally, the user is asked to enter Y if he wants to run a new report (different report or the same, just with another period).
 If he enters anything else that 'Y' or 'y', the cycle closes with a 'Farewell note' and a suggestion to Run Program again:

 ![run-again](/images/run-again-capture.JPG)